 10. Bachelor's Grove Cemetery, Chicago, Illinois

-Over one hundred documented reports of ghost sightings make Bachelor's Grove Cemetery one of the most haunted cemeteries in the country.
-The forested area near the suburb of Midlothian, outside of Chicago, contains a small cemetery where many people witness glowing balls of light hovering over the area.
+Over one hundred documented reports of ghost sightings make Bachelor's Grove Cemetery one of the most haunted cemeteries in the United States, and Prairie Ghosts lists it as one of America's most scary haunted places.
+The forested area near the suburb of Midlothian, outside of Chicago contains a small cemetery where many people witness glowing balls of light hovering over the area.
+Chicago Hauntings offers private ghost tours that may include the cemetery, as well as other famous Chicago haunts.
+The cemetery is located at 5900 W Midlothian Turnpike in Midlothian.